jbialobr/GitExtensionsDoc/source/getting_started.rst

 All settings that are specific to Git Extensions will be stored in a file either in the user's application data path or with the program.
 The location is dependant on the IsPortable setting in the GitExtensions.exe.config file that is with the program.
-Settings that are used by Git are stored in the configuration files of Git.
-The global settings are stored in a file called ``.gitconfig`` in the user directory.
+The settings that are used by Git are stored in the configuration files of Git.
+The global settings are stored in a file called
+``.gitconfig`` in the user directory.
 The local settings are stored in the ``.git\config`` file of the repository.

 Checklist